 - Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from many structural and unstructured data.

-- Imagine that you have a job in which including ‘race’ as an explanatory variable improves the performance of your model.
-What types of issues would you consider when deciding whether to include this variable in production?
-What if the variable was sexuality?
+- Imagine that you have a job in which including ‘race’ and/or sexuality as explanatory variables improves the performance of your model.
+What types of issues would you consider when deciding whether to include these variable in production (in your own words)?

 - Re-order the following steps of the workflow to be correct: